What is the chronic stage of rheumatoid arthritis?

 - Communication with other care team members including updating interdisciplinary team care plans during/following a disease flare.

-- There are a range of clinical presentations during the chronic stage.
+- There is a range of clinical presentations during the chronic stage.

 - With appropriate medical management a person may present in remission, with little disease activity and disability.
 Without appropriate medical and pharmacological management, people are more likely to experience substantial disability and increased mortality.